tidy-finance/website/docs/40_fixed_effects_and_clustering.md

 # Fixed effects and clustered standard errors

-In this chapter, we provide an intuitive introduction to the two popular concepts *fixed effects regressions* and *clustered standard errors*.
+In this chapter, we provide an intuitive introduction to the two popular concepts of *fixed effects regressions* and *clustered standard errors*.
 When working with regressions in empirical finance, you will sooner or later be confronted with discussions around how you deal with omitted variables bias and dependence in your residuals.
-The concepts we introduce in this chapter are designed to adress such concerns.
+The concepts we introduce in this chapter are designed to address such concerns.

 We focus on a classical panel regression common to the corporate finance literature [e.g., @Fazzari1988;@Erickson2012;@Gulen2015]: firm investment modeled as a function that increases in firm cash flow and firm investment opportunities.